 A Focus on Maneuverability

 Nonetheless, the GC001 truly shines in the maneuverability department.
-It’s small, nimble, and thanks to its optional “Headless Mode,” is able to navigate a variety of obstacles simply by moving the remote.
+It’s small, nimble, and thanks to its optional “Headless Mode,” which is able to navigate a variety of obstacles simply by moving the remote.

 While it can take some getting used to, this is an awesome feature.
 The boat will literally go wherever you point the remote.

 USA Toyz UDI001 Venom RC Boat – Best RC Boat under $100

 When it comes to racing against others, there’s no better beginner RC boat out there than the Venom by USA Toyz.
 If you want to hone your skills and have a blast experiencing the thrill of competition, it might just be RC boat for you.